The 20 Best Alternating Hemiplegia of Childhood Doctors Near Me in Michigan, US

 English

-Ahm Huq is a Pediatric Neurologist and a Pediatrics provider in Detroit, Michigan.
+Ahm Huq is a Pediatric Neurologist and a Pediatrics provider practicing medicine in Detroit, Michigan.
 Dr. Huq is rated as an Experienced provider by MediFind in the treatment of Alternating Hemiplegia of Childhood.
-His top areas of expertise are Microcephaly, Achalasia Microcephaly Syndrome, West Syndrome, and Myoclonic Epilepsy.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Microcephaly, Achalasia Microcephaly Syndrome, West Syndrome, and Myoclonic Epilepsy.

 Experienced in Alternating Hemiplegia of Childhood